Abdelfattah27/PulseHubDocumentation/documentation.md

 These admin views are essential for administrators to efficiently manage data within the Collaboration app and ensure that PulseHub's data remains organized and accessible.

+# Project Preparation Module

+The **Project Preparation** Django app is designed to facilitate the management and organization of project preparation activities.
+It provides a comprehensive set of models to store and track various aspects of project preparation, including proposals, tasks, competencies, and more.

+## Key Models

+### Provider

+- Represents the entity or organization responsible for the Calls.

+### ProposalParticipantsPersons

+- Records information about individuals Persons in the participant of the proposal.

+### TaskParticipantsStatusNotes

+- Stores notes and status updates related to task participants.

+### TaskParticipants

+- Tracks participants involved in specific proposal tasks.

+### Task

+- Represents individual tasks within a Proposal.

+### Competency

+- Defines the competencies required for specific proposal.

+### Call

+- Stores information about calls offer proposals.

+### Proposal

+- Central model for project preparation, containing core details and references to other related models.

+### ProposalParticipants

+- Records individuals or entities participating in a proposal.

+### OrganizationCompetency

+- Manages competency details for organizations involved in the proposal.

+### ProposalObjectives

+- Captures the objectives of a proposal.

+### ProposalImpact

+- Tracks the expected impact of a proposal.

+### ProposalBudget

+- Manages the budgeting aspects of a proposal.

+### ProposalOutputs

+- Records the expected outputs of a proposal.

+### WorkPackage

+- Represents work packages within the propsoal.

+### Objectives

+- Stores objectives related to the workpackage.

+### Risk

+- Manages risk-related information.

+### Milestone

+- Records important milestones within the workpackage timeline.

+### Deliverable

+- Captures details about workpackage deliverables.

+### Activity

+- Represents activities within the workpackage.

+### WorkPackageParticipant

+- Manages participants related to work packages (budget of each one).

+### ActivityParticipants

+- Records participants involved in workpackage activities.

+## Functionality

+The **Project Preparation** app allows users to:

+- Create, view, update, and delete project proposals and associated data.
+- Manage tasks, competencies, calls, and more for efficient project preparation.
+- Assign different access levels to users, granting read-only or full access to proposal data.

+## Getting Started

+To access and modify data within the **Project Preparation** app, follow these steps:

+1. Open the Django admin dashboard.
+2. Navigate to the `admin_views` package.
+3. Locate the relevant model admin file, named `{model_name}_admin.py`.
+4. Make the desired changes to the model data as needed.

+With its extensive set of models and user-friendly interface, the **Project Preparation** app simplifies project management and preparation, making it a valuable tool for project teams and organizations.